BackyardOGT/MLP-CW2/README.md

 #### Higher priority

-* O - taking invalid actions
+* O - taking invalid actions in evaluation callback, maybe bc tf.where?
+* O - check seeding is repeatable
 * ? - Get running on MLP server
 * T - Implement which pick which player starts based on cards- see onitama rules
 * G - Corner case: It is possible that you will find that you cannot use any of your cards to make a legal move.
 If this happens - and only then - you must pass your turn.